aleventhal/js2at/README.md

-# Welcome to Js2at
+# Welcome to Js2at (Javascript to Assistive Technology)

+## What is it?

+Js2at is a system for enabling customized web application accessibility in existing assistive technologies.
+It is flexible enough to enable future experiences not yet conceived of.
+ATs can send structured requests to a page, and asynchronously receive structured responses.

+Requests and responses in Js2at must conform to a community or standard JSON schema published on the web, or they are rejected by the infrastructure.
+JSON schema is an IETF draft standard.
+For more information on JSON schema, see https://json-schema.org/specification.html.

+Schema examples are provided in the schema/ directory.
+The process for developing or changing a request/response schema currently involves submitting a PR to the contents of that directory.

 ## Requirements

 Js2at currently requires 4 things:
-- An assistive technology, which connects to
+- An assistive technology, which uses TCP to connect to a
-- Native messaging broker, which connects to
+- Native message broker, which connects to
-- An extension that supports the polyfill library, which connects to
+- The Js2at browser infrastructure, which connects to
-- A web page that uses it via a polyfill library
+- A web page, which uses Js2atObserver to listen for and respond to Js2atRequest objects

+The Js2at infrastructure is currently implemented as a browser extension.
+In order to make use of it, web pages must currently use the included polyfills under the polyfills/ folder.

 ## Installation

-1. Install the message broker
+### 1. Install the message broker

 The message broker passes messages back and forth between an AT and the browser.